ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 #### Erigon {#erigon}

-Previously known as Turbo‐Geth.
-It is a fork of Go Ethereum oriented toward speed and disk‐space efficiency.
-It is fully compatible with Go Ethereum except for the on‐disk blockchain/database layout.
+Erigon, formerly known as Turbo‐Geth, is a fork of Go Ethereum oriented toward speed and disk‐space efficiency.
+Erigon is a completely re-architected implementation of Ethereum, currently written in Go but with implementations in other languages planned.
+Erigon's goal is to provide a faster, more modular, and more optimized implementation of Ethereum.
+It can perform a full archive node sync using less than 2TB of disk space, in under 3 days
 #### OpenEthereum {#openethereum}

 OpenEthereum is a fast, feature-rich and advanced CLI-based Ethereum client.
 It's built to provide the essential infrastructure for speedy and reliable services which require fast synchronisation and maximum up-time.
 OpenEthereum’s goal is to be the fastest, lightest, and most secure Ethereum client.
 It provides a clean, modular codebase for: